OpenSourceMalaria/MalariaPaper1/README.txt

 ## About

-This is the working directory for the first OSDD malaria paper.
+This was the working directory for the first OSM paper.
+The paper is under review and this repo is not up to date and is awaiting archiving/deletion.

 The paper is at draft stage and anyone is invited to suggest changes/corrections at this stage.
 This paper is in no way publishable at this stage and all results are to be treated as preliminary/pending confirmation until after publication in peer-reviewed journals.